- Live Rates

 The mortgage pre-approval process in Washington State is fairly straightforward and can generally be completed within a few days.

 One of the goals is to determine how much you can realistically afford, before driving around town to view homes for sale.
 Some home buyers rush into the house hunting stage before they’ve even spoken to a mortgage lender.
 As a result, they often end up wasting time looking at properties that are well over their price range.
 Pre-approval can help you avoid this.

-Getting pre-approved for a home loan in Washington State can benefit you in several ways.
+Getting pre-approved for a mortgage loan in Washington State can benefit you in several ways.
 We touched on one of those benefits already.
 It can make your house hunting experience more efficient.

 Of course, if you’re planning to make an all-cash offer on a house, you won’t need to work with a lender.
 But the majority of home buyers in Washington State do use mortgage loans to complete their purchases.
-If you fall into this latter group, then a mortgage pre-approval could benefit you.
+If you fall into this latter group, there’s an obvious benefit of getting pre-approved for a mortgage.